PawseySC/shell-hpc/_episodes/01-intro.md

 doesn't exist.
 Also, capitalization matters: `LS` is different to `ls`.

 Next we see the output that our command produced.
-In this case it is a listing of files and folders in a location called `/` - we'll cover what all these mean later today.
+In this case it is a listing of files and directories in a location called `/` - we'll cover what all these mean later today.
 Those with a Mac might recognize the output in this example.

 Finally, the shell again prints the prompt and waits for you to type the next